geniusfuna/jquery-url-info/README.md

 Test
 ====

-To run the test you need to setup expressjs:
+To run the test you need to setup browser-sync:

     $ npm i